Alfajor Recipe

 - In the bowl of an electric mixer, beat the butter at medium high speed for 1 minute.

-- Add vanilla and almond extract.
+- Add the vanilla and almond extract and stir to combine.

 - Pre-heat the oven to 350F.